Final Accounting :: Need for Additional Information

-» Final Accounts/Accounting
+Final - Accounts/Accounting

-Final Accounts/AccountingIn its simplest sense, final accounts/accounting should be understood as the accounting activity that is carried on generally towards the end of a period called accounting period.
+Final Accounts/AccountingIn its simplest sense, final accounts or final accounting refers to all the activities or tasks related to accounting that are carried on towards the end of a period called financial period or accounting period.

-Whenever a transaction takes place in an organisation, more so, in the case of transactions relevant to accounting, a proof is created in the form of either a voucher or a receipt or an invoice or any other document that gives the details relating to the transaction.
+Creating a Proof of the TransactionWhenever a transaction takes place in an organisation, more so, in the case of transactions relevant to accounting, a proof is created in the form of either a voucher or a receipt or an invoice or any other document that gives the details relating to the transaction.

 Strictly speaking, this task is not a part of the accounting process.
 It is only a task which would enable the accomplishment of the accounting process or tasks.

 Actual Accounting TasksThe actual accounting tasks are a part of the accounting cycle.

 Recording (Journalising)The first accounting task (called Recording the transaction or journalising) is preparing the Journal based on the proof of the transaction.
 This involves recording the information from the proof of the transaction in a specified format.